kevin-mau/farmland_tokenizer/README.md

 * [Pandas](https://github.com/pandas-dev/pandas) - Data analysis and manipulation library.
 * [web3](https://pypi.org/project/web3/) - A Python library for interacting with Ethereum.
 * [Flask](https://www.fullstackpython.com/flask.html) - Python web framework built with a small core and easy-to-extend
+* [web3.js](https://web3js.readthedocs.io/en/v1.5.2/) - web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.

 ***